mdpetters/cee200/index.md

 #### Key Learning Outcomes
 \outcomes{
 *At the end of the term, participants will be able to write computer programs*
-1. to perform symbolic computations
+1. to manipulate and solve differential equation using symbolic solvers
 2. to perform matrix-based regression and inversion problems on data
 3. to perform spectral analysis on data sets
 4. to solve ordinary differential equations using ODE solvers
 5. to perform discrete event system simulations of linear systems and interface those with control systems
-6. to solve partial differential equations using finite element methods }
+6. to solve partial differential equations using numerical methods }

 #### Assessment